Josh Dun

 Joshua William Dun (born June 18, 1988) is an American musician.
-He is best known as the drummer of the musical duo Twenty One Pilots, alongside Tyler Joseph.
-He has collaborated with a variety of other artists as well.
+He is best known as the drummer of the musical duo Twenty One Pilots, alongside Tyler Joseph, but he has collaborated with other artists as well.
+His band has been nominated for six Grammy Awards, of which he has won one.

 Early life

 Joshua William Dun was born in Columbus, Ohio, on June 18, 1988, the son of hospice social worker Laura Lee Dun (née McCollum) and physical therapy assistant William Earl "Bill" Dun.
 He has two sisters and a brother.
-His great-great-great-grandparents were the American rancher Edwin Dun, who worked as an agricultural advisor to Japan, and his Japanese wife Tsuru.
-He mainly listened to punk rock when he was growing up.
-His parents set strict rules on what music he could listen to, about which he later said, "I'd hide albums like Green Day's Dookie underneath my bed.
-Sometimes they'd find them and get real mad.
-They'd find a Christian alternative, like Relient K, and make me listen to that."
+His great-great-great-grandparents were the American rancher Edwin Dun, who was the United States Ambassador to Japan, and his second Japanese wife, Yama.

 He initially took trumpet lessons at school and then turned his attention to drums, teaching himself how to play.
 One method Dun references was imitating the beats of the records he'd buy on an electronic drum kit.

-He worked at Guitar Center for three years, where he met former Twenty One Pilots drummer Chris Salih, who eventually introduced him to future bandmate Tyler Joseph.
+He worked at Guitar Center for three years, where he met former Twenty One Pilots drummer Chris Salih, who eventually introduced him to his future bandmate Tyler Joseph.

 Career

+2010: House of Heroes

-In March 2010, Dun joined House of Heroes after the band's drummer, Colin Rigsby, took a break to spend more time with his family.
-In Rigby's place, Dun played the drums for many tracks on the band's album Suburba.
-Dun also makes an appearance in the music video for the single "God Save the Foolish Kings."
-He also took part in House of Heroes' live tour until October, when Rigsby returned to his duties.
+In March 2010, Dun joined House of Heroes as a touring member after the band's drummer, Colin Rigsby, took a break to spend more time with his family.
+He makes an appearance in the music video for the band's single "God Save the Foolish Kings."
+He performed on House of Heroes' live tour until October, when Rigsby returned to his duties.

 After quitting his job at Guitar Center, Dun planned to leave for Nashville, Tennessee in pursuit of a drum career in the industry; however, he was stopped by Twenty One Pilots drummer Chris Salih, who offered him his role.
-He went on to play a show with Tyler Joseph after Salih and bassist Nick Thomas left the group due to busy schedules.
+He went on to play a show with Tyler Joseph after Salih and bassist Nick Thomas left the group due to other commitments.
 They played one song before police officers showed up and cancelled the show.
-Dun subsequently became the band's full-time drummer.

-As a duo Twenty One Pilots released the band's second studio album, Regional at Best, on July 8, 2011 and signed with record label Fueled by Ramen, a subsidiary of Atlantic Records in April 2012.
+Dun subsequently became the band's full-time drummer, joining as production on the band's second studio album Regional at Best drew to a close.
+The album was released on July 8, 2011, shortly after Dun's recruitment.
+Although he does not perform on the album, he is credited in the liner notes.